exasol/transformers-extension/doc/changes/unreleased.md

 ## Refactorings

 * Updated SaaS CI to run the selected `with_db` integration tests in a single job.
-* Split on-prem slow integration tests into separate per-file jobs. correctly pass paths containing special characters.
+* Split on-prem slow integration tests into separate per-file jobs and correctly pass paths containing special characters.
+* Replaced project `tarfile` usage with `fastar` for BucketFS model archive creation and extraction tests.